DMX Core Pico 2 Re-Mapper

 Limitations

-• Output is driven by the input, even if all channels are set to fixed value, without an input nothing will be sent on the output.
-However when the digital inputs are used then a 40 Hz output is generated.
+- Output is driven by the input — without a DMX input, nothing will be sent on the output.
+However, when the digital inputs are used, a 40 Hz output is generated.

-• Since the device is in-line in the DMX stream, it will introduce latency of about one DMX frame (~25mS).
-It will read the full DMX frame, then run the mapping (which is very quick) and after that send out the frame on the output port.
-The latency will be consistent though, same on each frame.
+- Since the device is in-line in the DMX stream, it introduces latency of about one DMX frame (~25ms).
+It reads the full DMX frame, runs the mapping, then sends out the frame on the output port.
+The latency is consistent on each frame.